fbgabriana/fbgabriana.github.io/harmonicmeans/index.md

 # Harmonic Means

-My sister asked me to make this website for her musical band _Harmonic Means_.
+When my sister learned that I was taking a web developer course at KodeGo, she asked me to make a website for her musical band _Harmonic Means_.

 * Will be uploaded soon.